mathesar-foundation/mathesar/docs/docs/installation-dc/administration.md

 # Administration

-For the commands below, you need to replace `$MATHESAR_CONFIG_DIR` with the actual value you set during the installation process.
-By default, this should be `/etc/mathesar`.

 ## Starting and stopping Mathesar

 The command to start Mathesar (say, after stopping it, or a reboot of the machine) is: